 - Also considering this being a 8 node cluster which multiple Disk Groups , we never really hit any other node over the vSAN network and their disk groups at all to see if everyone is healthy .

-This is one of the best I have seen which can run a good benchmark for a vSAN cluster , since this tool can deploy multiple VMs on all the hosts and each with will have multiple vDisks with components spread across all the disks and disk groups on all hosts , this ensures that we push traffic thru vSAN network interfaces across all nodes and generate and hit workload against all the SSD cache tier and SSD/MD capacity (All-Flash or Hybrid ) .
+This is one of the best I have seen which can run a good benchmark for a vSAN cluster , this tool can deploy multiple VMs on all the hosts with each VM having multiple vDisks and components will be spread across all the disks /disk groups on all member nodes , this ensures that we push traffic thru vSAN network interfaces across all nodes , generate workloads which targets all the SSD cache tier and SSD/MD capacity (All-Flash or Hybrid ) .
 Here is how you initially deploy the OVA , configure it to run the BenchMark tool , we will later see how we understand the Results post running the test in the next section which I will be adding soon .

 Accept Technical Preview License and download it from https://labs.vmware.com/flings/hcibench